Elections in Azerbaijan

-Azerbaijan elects on a national level a head of state—the president—and a legislature.
+After its independence from the Soviet Union, elections in Azerbaijan have frequently been affected by electoral fraud and other unfair election practices, such as holding opposition politicians as political prisoners.
+Since 1993, Heydar Aliyev and his son Ilham Aliyev have been continuously in power.

+Political scientists characterize Azerbaijan as an electoral authoritarian regime.
+The ruling New Azerbaijan Party, headed by Ilham Aliyev, controls all the electoral commissions in Azerbaijan.

 The President of Azerbaijan is elected for a seven-year term by the people; before a constitutional referendum changed this in 2009, the position was limited to two terms.
 The National Assembly (Milli Məclis) has 125 members.
 Before 2005, 100 members were elected for a five-year term in single-seat constituencies and 25 members were elected by proportional representation.
 Since 2005 all 125 members are elected in single-seat constituencies.
 Azerbaijan is a one party dominant state.

-Each of political parties in Azerbaijan has the same rights and opportunities to compete in elections as defined in by the Constitution and respective laws.

-On Sunday, 9 February 2020, the most recent parliamentary elections were held.
-On Wednesday, 11 April 2018, the most recent presidential election was held.
+The most recent parliamentary elections were held on Sunday, 1 September 2024.
+The most recent presidential election was held on Wednesday, 7 February 2024.